The Ocean and Climate: What Are the Options for the Future? A Look at Research in France

 Geographic origin and number of posts mentioning a research paper published by an author affiliated with a French institution (including posts on news sites, blogs, X, LinkedIn, BlueSky, Facebook, Reddit, YouTube, etc.).
 Devi Veytia et al., based on Altmetric data (2025), Provided by the author

-This progression, from idea to action, is a classic step in the life cycle of an intervention.
+This progression—from idea to action—is a classic step in the life cycle of an intervention.
 First, a problem or potential impact is identified, which drives scientific research to study its causes and develop solutions to address it.
 Once this stage is complete, the intervention can be incorporated into legislation, thereby encouraging stakeholders to take action.
 But is this process applicable to ocean-based options, or are there additional obstacles to consider?

 We examined this situation in France with regard to two technological options that are ready for deployment and are already being implemented: marine renewable energy, proposed as a means of mitigating climate change, and infrastructure and societal adaptation technologies designed to address rising sea levels.

 In summary, when it comes to marine renewable energy, France lags behind the rest of the world in moving from concept to action.
 This could be explained by the priority given to other mitigation measures (such as nuclear energy).
-However, we should not limit ourselves to one or a few options when aiming to increase our overall mitigation potential.
+However, we should not limit ourselves to one or just a few options when seeking to increase our overall mitigation potential.
 France has the opportunity to invest more in research and mitigation efforts.

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.